eLearning Program (updated for extended closure):

 How will a Digital Learning Day work?

 On these days, teachers will post assignments, lessons, and enrichment activities to parents and students by 9 am on the district website at www.husd4.org.
-Teachers will be available via e-mail to answer questions as they arise.
+Staff will be available via email to answer questions as they arise from 9am to 2pm.
+Teachers will be encouraged to use video to introduce daily plans and new curriculum during an extended closure.
+Families will be encouraged to submit assignments to teachers via electronic means if possible.
+Packets or alternative assignments will be provided to families who have limited or no technology access.

 What will the assignments look like?

-All teachers will develop experiences that are grade level appropriate and ideally a continuation of what has been happening in the classroom.
+All teachers will develop experiences that are grade level appropriate and ideally a continuation of what is currently being taught in the classroom.
 Many of our students are already engaged in digital platforms for classes utilizing Google classroom.
 In these cases, teachers will simply assign experiences as though the students were in attendance.

 Will students that cannot complete the work be penalized?

 Will this be our policy moving forward?

 Our eLearning program has been approved for 3 years.
-However, we realize that this is a new, and we will be determining what works best for us.
+However, we realize that this is a new change, and we will be determining what works best for us.
 We reserve the right to discontinue this practice if necessary.
 That being said, we are excited about this opportunity to expose students to blended learning and more choices in the school work to be completed.